Magic Conch

 Bringing Restorative Dialogue to Digital Spaces

-Restorative justice connects those harmed by a crime or conflict with those responsible, fostering dialogue that allows everyone affected to contribute to repairing the harm and finding a constructive path forward shifts from punitive responses toward healing and accountability (Restorative Justice Council).
+Restorative justice connects those harmed with those responsible, fostering dialogue that allows everyone affected to contribute to repairing the harm and finding a constructive path forward.
+This process shifts punitive responses to healing and accountability (Restorative Justice Council).

 Research in human-computer interaction shows that online tools can support: